MaxRonnow/audio_oxidiser/README.md

-# audio_effects
+# audio_oxidiser
-Audio effect program written in Rust
+An TUI audio effect program written in Rust
+Provides
+ - Distortion
+ - Delay
+ - Reverb

+This is still a work in progress